superphy/spfy/docs/source/contributing.rst

 The General Workflow
 --------------------

-..note:: To use ``docker-compose`` commands, you must be in the same directory as the ``docker-compose.yml`` file you're trying to work with.
+.. note:: To use ``docker-compose`` commands, you must be in the same directory as the ``docker-compose.yml`` file you're trying to work with.
 This is because Docker-Compose uses that .yml file to determine the names of services you're running commands against; for example you might run ``docker-compose logs webserver``.
 You can still access the underlying docker containers outside of the folder by interfacing with the docker engine directly: ``docker logs backend_webserver_1``.

 For working on the backend: